 Create magical moments with these inspired ideas and feel-good products.

-This Christmas is my baby’s first and as such I’ve been as “excited as a kid at Christmas” looking forward to it.
-Well, we had our first Christmas gathering over the weekend and I definitely learned a thing or two about babies and Christmas and there are definitely some things I would do differently if I had a “do-over”, so I thought I’d share them with you in the hopes that it will help your baby’s first Christmas go a bit more smoothly.
+This Christmas is my baby’s first, and as such, I’ve been as “excited as a kid at Christmas” looking forward to it.
+Well, we had our first Christmas gathering over the weekend, and I definitely learned a thing or two about babies and Christmas.
+There are some things I would do differently if I had a “do-over”, so I thought I’d share them with you in the hopes that it will help your baby’s first Christmas go a bit more smoothly.

 1. Lower your expectations

 I hyped up Christmas a lot in my head, and while it had its fun and memorable moments, the fact is that even at 11 months old, Fern is still too little to truly appreciate all of the Christmas hoopla.
 It’s likely you may feel a bit of disappointment after attempting to open presents and make the experience special for your tiny one, so go into it with realistic expectations, and you won’t be disappointed.

 2. Dress baby in comfy clothes

 Of course you want to dress baby in something cute, but make sure it’s comfortable too, because they will likely be getting passed around a lot and be participating in a lot of activities throughout the day, and you don’t want them to be uncomfortable and restricted.
 If you have something fancy and frilly, leave it on for photos and then switch baby into something more cozy — or just stick with a cute outfit in comfortable cotton fabrics like I did.